lilt/lilt-node/docs/CommentsApi.md

 ## createComment

-> Object createComment(documentId, segmentId, body)
+> Comment createComment(documentId, segmentId, body)

 Create a new comment